Skip to main content Skip to navigation

 Cabinet considers significant issues or policy changes, regulation changes, decisions involving major funding, ratification of international treaties, and appointments to boards or prominent public service positions.
 Ministers’ offices can provide guidance on whether or not an issue needs to go to Cabinet.
 As a general rule, ministers should let their colleagues know which issues they want to be consulted on.

-Refer to Cabinet manual 5.11 and 5.12 for more information on decision-making arrangements, requirements and processes for coalition and support party ministers.
+Refer to Principles of Cabinet decision-making for more information on decision-making arrangements, requirements and processes for coalition and support party ministers.

 The Cabinet decision-making process#